Ria424/developers-animatesdk-docs/Frame_object/Frame21.md

 #### Usage

-*frame.motionTweenSync*
+Frame.motionTweenSync

 #### Description

-Property; a Boolean value that if set to true, synchronizes the animation of the tweened object with the main timeline.
+Property; `boolean`; If set to true, synchronizes the animation of the tweened object with the main timeline.

 #### Example